RonishRohan/ServerCraft/README.md

 # ServerCraft
-A interactive minecraft server creator written in python (only works on linux as of now)
+A minecraft server creator written in python
+(only works on linux as of now)

 ## Requirements